How to Stop Harassing Calls from 781-566-8000: Your Legal Rights are Reserved

 A formal written request to stop a person or organization from participating in a particular conduct, like harassment or unsolicited correspondence, is known as a cease-and-desist letter.
 In the context of debt collection, a cease-and-desist letter is issued to a debt collector or agency, telling them to stop contacting you about an outstanding debt.

 The Fair Debt Collection Practices Act (FDCPA) requires the collector to stop communicating with you after they get this letter, with the exception of confirming that they would no longer be in contact with you or informing you of any impending legal action.
-This letter is crucial for stopping unwanted calls and defending your legal rights as a customer.
-To have the delivery proof, it is advised that the letter be sent via certified mail.

 Protecting Your Credit with the FCRA

 The FCRA also gives you the right to claim compensation if CCS fails to correct false data.
 If incorrect reporting has harmed your credit score, you may be able to seek compensation.
+Under Section 616 of the FCRA, consumers can sue for actual damages resulting from incorrect reporting, along with potential punitive damages for willful violations.

 How to Get Help